jdorama.com Forum Index

 Rating: 9/10 (Watched)

 Fantastic comedy drama about love between generations.
 Natsukawa Yui is even better than she was in KDO.
 Tokui Yoshimi is also excellent as her dead-beat boyfriend.
 This show is really about not regretting the past, but rather thinking about the future.
 The plot offers nothing original, but it is excellently written.
-The show is completely free of cynicism, and the characters are the sort of people you would actually want to spend some time with in real life.
+It is completely free of cynicism, and the characters are the sort of people you would actually want to spend some time with in real life.

 Nanase Futatabi [七瀬ふたたび]